This blog post was updated on 11 June 2021.

 Content outreach is the process of contacting relevant website owners, bloggers and social media influencers and asking them to publish your content on their website or profile.

-It’s a super-important part of a content marketing strategy; after all, what’s the point in creating fabulous content if you can’t share it with your target audience?
+It is a super-important part of a content marketing strategy; after all, what is the point in creating fabulous content if you cannot share it with your target audience?

 Most content marketers are pretty familiar with content outreach, but throw international into the mix and suddenly you have a whole new set of specific challenges.

 Here are three things you should consider when doing international content outreach.

 Different countries have different ways of addressing people, and you need to research these in advance.